cnovak1221/springroll-kidaptive-plugin/README.md

 ```

 ####Reporting Behavior
 All learningEvents reported through the learning plugin will also automatically be reported to ALP as behavior event.
-Additionally, behavior events can also be reported using the alp component directly.
+Additionally, behavior events can also be reported using the `app.alp` component directly.
 All properties in the second parameter are optional. `duration` is in seconds. `additionalFields` and `tags` are key-value pairs of strings.
 ```javascript
 app.alp.reportBehavior(eventName, {learnerId:number, gameUri:string, promptUri:string, duration:number, additionalFields:{}, tags:{}})
 ```